Queuni/Defense-Grid/README.md

 - Simplify the config validation by using a declarative schema

 - Simplify the validation flow by reusing the same schema

+- Adjust log level for noisy messages that were filling the logs